 This command writes 10 minutes of HTTP-only packets from March 1st to the file /tmp/march-1.pcap.
 All times are in UTC.

 This command writes all packets between the two times to a GZIP compressed file at /media/sdd1/packets.pcap.gz.

 This command writes all logs between the two times to a plaintext file at /media/sdd1/mylogs.log.
 Any pathname ending with .log indicates that the format of the output file should be plaintext line-delimited logs.

 By default, Archiver writes an XML file for every DB file that is written.
 This XML file ends with the extension .hash and contains a hash of the file along with other pertinent information.
 You can use the

 This command verifies that the Packet DB file packet-000004880.nwpdb still matches the hash in the XML file packet-000004880.nwpdb.hash.
-For proper security, the hash file should be stored somewhere else to prevent the XML file from being tampered with (like write once only media), but the hash command itself does not care where it is stored.
+For proper security, the hash file should be stored somewhere else to prevent the XML file from being tampered with (such as write-once only media), but the hash command itself is not affected by where it is stored.